JetBrains/teamcity-documentation/topics/ordering-build-queue.md

 ## Manually Reordering Builds in Queue

-To reorder builds in the [Build Queue](build-queue.md), you can simply drag them to the desired position.
+To reorder builds in the [Build Queue](build-queue.md), you can drag them to the desired position.

 ### Moving Builds to Top